JustindotDev/Chat-App/README.md

+*Chat App*
-A real-time chat application with user authentication, direct messaging, and message history.
+A real-time chat application with user authentication that uses jwt & cookie, direct messaging, and message history.
 Includes support for text and image messages, typing indicators, and skeleton loaders for smooth UX.